DarkDNS: Revisiting the Value of Rapid Zone Update: Discussion and Conclusion

 It is well-established that domain-related cybercrimes generally run their course or affect the most victims within 24 hours of attack onset \cite{cybercrime-interisle-2023,hao-imc13,oest-phishlifecycle-usenixsec20,domain-mortality-2018}.
 The phenomenon of transient domains indicates some measure of success that registrars detect and take down so many short-lived domains in their early stages, before they can do damage.
 However, in this current model, each registrar has to independently re-learn the same signals as threat actors move across different registrars to evade detection.
 This state of affairs not only inflicts additional cost on registrars but also increases the time to remediate abuse.
 Even well-intended registrars and registries cannot always investigate reports of abuse in a timely manner, and the process for doing so is not well-defined \cite{cybercrime-interisle-2023}.

 In the meantime, transient domains, in which malicious activity tends to dominate, have largely been invisible to the research community.
-At the same time, research has established that the existing DNS-related threat intelligence community, \eg blocklist companies, are less effective against new and emerging threats \cite{bouwman-usenixsec-22}.
-As such, there exists a need for new approaches to address this issue.
+At the same time, research has established that the existing DNS-related threat intelligence community, \eg blocklist companies, are less effective against new and emerging threats \cite{bouwman-usenixsec-22}, suggesting the need for new approaches.

 \paragraph{Learning from history} Verisign long ago supported {\em rapid zone updates}, enabling updates to the .com and .net zone every 5 minutes.
-The data included domain names, nameservers, IP address additions, deletions and modifications, to ``promote security and stability by providing a useful tool to online security companies, ISPs, search engines, financial services companies, and other stakeholders.'' \cite{vrsn-rzu-2007}\footnote{Appendix~\ref{appendix:rzu} excerpts Verisign's registry service application.}.
+The data included domain names, nameservers, IP address additions, deletions and modifications, to ``promote security and stability by providing a useful tool to online security companies, ISPs, search engines, financial services companies, and other stakeholders'' ~\cite{vrsn-rzu-2007},~[\ref{appendix:rzu}].
 This service illuminated the activity of bad actors, including phishing, fraud and identity theft \cite{hao-imc13}.
 Concerns about abuse of the data by spammers led to Verisign's termination of this service.
-In particular, attackers exploited a brief time window where the zone updates were publicly available, but before domain owners had set up protection of their domain. \paragraph{Resurrecting RZU} Given the inherent advantages that attackers have over defenders, the ineffectiveness of existing uncoordinated countermeasures, and the limited obligations (or ability) of registrars to mitigate harm,\footnote{ICANN's recently revised contract language does not attribute any duty of care to registrars or registries, and does not address vulnerabilities such as exact-match brand registration and suspicious bulk registration \cite{cybercrime-interisle-2023}.} we see a need to expand transparency and accountability mechanisms.
+In particular, attackers exploited a brief time window where the zone updates were publicly available, but before domain owners had set up protection of their domain. \paragraph{Resurrecting RZU} Given the inherent advantages that attackers have over defenders, the ineffectiveness of existing uncoordinated countermeasures, and the limited obligations (or ability) of registrars to mitigate harm,\footnote{Interisle reports that ICANN's recently revised contract language does not attribute any duty of care to registrars or registries, and does not address vulnerabilities such as exact-match brand registration and suspicious bulk registration \cite{cybercrime-interisle-2023}.} we see a need to expand transparency and accountability mechanisms.